Indiana Swimming

 Swimming gave all these things to me growing up, and I am happy to share and encourage these young swimmers to do the same.
 Coaching at FRST has allowed mo to combine two of my passions, teaching kids and swimming.

-Carla joined the FRST coaching staff this past summer after returning to Franklin following her collegiate swimming career at Indiana University, and a brief tenure as the head coach of the Martinsville High School swim and dive team.
+Carla joined the FRST coaching staff in 2024 after returning to Franklin following her collegiate swimming career at Indiana University, and a brief tenure as the head coach of the Martinsville High School swim and dive team.

 Those familiar with the history of FRST and Franklin swimming know Carla's name from the many achievements she accumulated during her days as a member of the team.
 She was the first female State Champion, as well as first female Junior National Qualifier and Finalist.
 She led the FCHS swim team to an IHSAA Runner-Up finish as a team her senior year, and accumulated a career 8 medals at the high school state meet.
 She graduated from FCHS in 2019 and attended Indiana University to study Excercise Science and continue her swimming career where she was an NCAA All-American.